Han1-Chri5/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 7-Program that prints the last digit of a number
 # 8-Program that prints every minute Jack-Bauer-style
 # 9-Program that prints the 9x table from 0
+# 10-Program that adds two integers and returns the result